 Watch the water!

 You’ll see a water outlet set into the sea wall – it’s a land drain which discharges surface water onto the beach.
 If you hear a gurgling noise, get out of the way because this is what happens next:

-The tall concrete pillars here (below right) are known locally as the ‘tank traps’ – supposedly to stop invading troops from coming up the beach.
+The tall concrete pillars here (below right) are known locally as the ‘tank traps’.
+Supposedly they were to stop invading troops from coming up the beach.